Trump’s Statements Interfere With Bowe Bergdahl’s Sentencing

 President Trump has inadvertently thrown a wrench into the final stage of Army sergeant Bowe Bergdahl’s trial.
 Bergdahl, who left his post in Afghanistan in 2009 and was subsequently captured and held captive for years by the Taliban, pleaded guilty last week to desertion and misbehavior before the enemy.
 His sentencing was delayed on Monday as the military judge presiding over the case, Colonel Jeffery A. Nance, listened to the defense argue that Trump’s recent statements about Bergdahl had prevented him from getting a fair hearing.
 Bergdahl faces a maximum sentence of life in prison.

 While running for president, Trump called Bergdahl “a dirty rotten traitor” and repeatedly said that he should be executed.
 Nance had previously ruled that Trump’s comments did not constitute unlawful command influence because they were made before he was elected.
 But on October 16, the president spoke about Bergdahl again.
 When asked about the case, Trump said that he couldn’t discuss it, “But I think people have heard my comments in the past.”
-As commander in chief of the military, Trump is now Nance’s boss.
+As commander-in-chief of the military, Trump is now Nance’s boss.

 Nance told the defense that, regardless of what Trump said, “I don’t have any doubt whatsoever that I can be fair and impartial in the sentencing in this matter.”
 However, he expressed concern that the situation would undermine “confidence in the military justice system.”